-Then two-year college-level degree is the standard for paramedics.
-After this course, you need to take the NPC (National Paramedic Certification) exam and any state-required licensing exams to be certified as a paramedic.
+Before starting paramedic training, you must complete basic and advanced EMT training, then undergo a two-year college-level degree.
+After this course, you must take the NPC (National Paramedic Certification) exam and any state-required licensing exams to be certified as a paramedic.

-It may seem like a long road to become a paramedic, but it’s definitely worth it.
+It may seem like a long road to becoming a paramedic, but it’s definitely worth it.